Think of FOTO ARSENAL WIEN as a place promoting the joys and artistry of creative photography through exhibitions, events and other activities.

 But the Kunst Haus was never a dedicated photographic institution, given its wide range of other interests and activities.

-However, sometime around the end of 2024 or early 2025 should see the new institution move to its own permanent premises and exhibition rooms in the Arsenal complex (hence the name).
+FOTO ARSENAL WIEN fills that gap in the municipal infrastructure.
+March, 2025 saw the institution open permanent premises and exhibition rooms in Vienna’s Arsenal complex (hence the name).

-This Arsenal is the site of a former military facility (mostly army barracks) completed in the 1850s as one reaction to the civilian population getting ideas above their station in 1848; they had the temerity to demand (gasp!) such things as press freedom and more democratic representation.
+As you might expect, this Arsenal has a military past (mostly as army barracks).
+They built it in the 1850s after civilians got ideas above their station in 1848; the locals had the cheek to demand (gasp!) such things as press freedom and more democratic representation.

-The location’s martial past remains, for example, in the form of the Museum of Military History, but the site also hosts various academic and cultural facilities.
+The location’s martial past remains in the form of the nearby Museum of Military History, but the site also hosts various academic and cultural facilities.

-This complex is set to expand to include FOTO ARSENAL WIEN and Filmmuseum LAB.
-The latter forms part of the Austrian Film Museum and will be dedicated to film conservation, archiving, processing, digitalisation, and such like.
+This creative patch of land now includes, for example, both FOTO ARSENAL WIEN and Filmmuseum LAB.
+The latter forms a part of the Austrian Film Museum dedicated to film conservation, archiving, processing, digitalisation, and such like.

 Exhibitions & events